OAGi/Score/docs/user_guide/index.rst

 have to be the owner.
 No further changes can be made to the release after it is published.
 To publish a release draft:

-1. Open the “Release” page by clicking “View/Edit Release” under the “Core Component” menu at the top of the Score page.
+1. Open the "Release" page by clicking "View/Edit Release" under the "Core Component" menu at the top of the Score page.

 2. There are two ways to publish a release:

-   1. If there is no need to update any release detail, the release can be published by clicking on the ellipsis in the last column of the release draft and selecting “Move to Published”.
-Click “Update” in the confirmation dialog.
+   1. If there is no need to update any release detail, the release can be published by clicking on the ellipsis in the last column of the release draft and selecting "Move to Published".
+Click "Update" in the confirmation dialog.
 It is important to note that release detail cannot be changed after the release is published.